 - A comforting environment.
 Our Duke Cancer Center features spacious waiting areas, a Quiet Room, large infusion rooms, and a rooftop garden area where patients — based on their treatment regimen — can receive chemotherapy outdoors.

 - We support you.
 Our comprehensive cancer support services range from helping patients minimize the side effects of treatment to coping with the emotional and psychological effects of diagnosis and treatment.
+Learn more about our prostate cancer support groups.

 Most prostate cancer surgeries remove the entire prostate and some surrounding tissue, in a procedure called a prostatectomy.
 We perform this surgery two ways: